valarnet/valarnet-blog/posts/20230127-vmanage-configuration-db-backup.md

 vManage# request nms configuration-db diagnostics
 ```

 Once it goes in to the localhost connection refused state, I have not been able to fix the vManage or recover it as it is.
 Cisco TAC may be able to because they have the root password.
-The only recourse I had to take was to rebuild a new vManage and start the controller integration and vEdge onboarding all over again.
+The only course of action I was left with was to rebuild a new vManage then start the controller integration and vEdge onboarding all over again.
 This was quite the waste of time I didn't need.

 ### Backup vManage Configuration DB from CLI